Frequently Asked Questions

 Who is SACN?

 Stichting Airport Coordination Netherlands (SACN) is an independent organization (legal form foundation) designated by Ministerial Decree to provide slot allocation services at AMS, EIN and RTM in accordance with European and national rules, and the IATA Worldwide Scheduling Guidelines.
-The managing director and his staff are responsible for the allocation of slots.
+The managing director and her staff are responsible for the allocation of slots.
 A supervisory board consisting of representatives of the three coordinated airports and the air carriers having their home base in the Netherlands, is responsible for monitoring financial and organizational matters.

 Will Dutch carriers get priority over non-Dutch carriers in the allocation of slots?